close2/csv/README.md

  ends with a quoted String without the end-quote (`textEndDelimiter`) string.
 * `csvSettingsDetector`: must be an object which extends from `CsvSettingsDetector`.
-There is a simple implementation which simply uses the first occurence of a list of possible values as value.
+There is a simple implementation which simply uses the first occurrence of a list of possible values as value.

-    var d = new FirstOccurenceSettingsDetector(eols: ['\r\n', '\n'],
+    var d = new FirstOccurrenceSettingsDetector(eols: ['\r\n', '\n'],
-                                               textDelimiters: ['""', "'"]);
+                                                textDelimiters: ['"', "'"]);

     new CsvToListConverter(csvSettingsDetector: d);

 In this case `eol` will either be `'\r\n'` or `'\n'` depending on which of those 2 comes first in the csv string.
-Note that the `FirstOccurenceSettingsDetector` doesn't parse the csv string!
-For instance if eol should be `'\r\n'` but there is a field with `'\n'` in the first row, `'\n'` is used instead.
+Note that the `FirstOccurrenceSettingsDetector` doesn't parse the csv string!
+For instance if eol should be `'\r\n'` but there is a field with a correctly quoted `'\n'` in the first row, `'\n'` is used instead.

 To check your configuration values there is `CsvToListConverter.verifySettings` and `verifyCurrentSettings`.
-Both return a list of errors or if the optional `throwError` is true, throw in case there is an error.
+Both return an empty list if all settings are valid, or a list of errors.
+If the optional `throwError` is true an error is thrown in case the settings are invalid.

+All settings must be set, i.e. not be null, and delimiters, separators and eols must be distinguishable, i.e. they may not be the start of another settings.

 ## CSV rules -- copied from RFC4180 Chapter 2